cetinarslan-it/cetinarslan-it/README.md

 <h1 align="center"> About Me </h1>

-<p>I am a <b><em>Full Stack C# .NET Developer</em></b> with experience in both front-end and back-end development, as well as software testing.
+<h2 align="center">I am a <b><em>Full Stack C# .NET Developer</em></b> with experience in both front-end and back-end development, as well as software testing.
 I am passionate about creating intuitive and user-friendly applications.
 In my previous roles, I have gained experience in testing and debugging software to ensure high quality.
 In addition to my technical skills, I am a strong team player with excellent communication skills.
-I am always looking to learn and grow as a developer and excited to take on new challenges.</p>
+I am always looking to learn and grow as a developer and excited to take on new challenges.</h2>

 <br/>